OUR COMMUNITY INVOLVEMENT ENCOMPASSES THREE AREAS:

 - The Boat for Hope event in conjunction with the Okanagan Boys and Girls Club and Variety gives kids with physical and developmental challenges – and their families – a delightful day of pirates and booty on the water and land.

-- For years the KYC has maintained and inspected 37 public mooring buoys between the bridge and Caesar’s Landing.
+- For years the Kelowna Yacht Club has maintained and inspected over 30 public mooring buoys between the bridge and Caesar’s Landing.

-- KYC provides access and moorage for the fire, rescue and patrol boats of the RCMP, City of Kelowna Fire Department, Canadian Coast Guard and Department of Fisheries.
+- Kelowna Yacht Club provides access and moorage for the fire, rescue and patrol boats of the RCMP, City of Kelowna Fire Department, Canadian Coast Guard and Department of Fisheries.

-- KYC provides the facilities for many recognized professional boating courses offered by the Kelowna Canadian Power and Sail Squadron to the general public.
+- Kelowna Yacht Club provides the facilities for many recognized professional boating courses offered by the Kelowna Canadian Power and Sail Squadron to the general public.

-- The Disabled Sailing Association maintains a small fleet of specially equipped craft, KYC hosts an annual regatta to raise funds for this worthy organization.
+- The Disabled Sailing Association maintains a small fleet of specially equipped craft, Kelowna Yacht Club hosts an annual regatta to raise funds for this worthy organization.

-- The Boat and Leisure Show is a free community event that involves three-hundred KYC volunteers.
+- The Boat Show is a free community event that involves three-hundred member volunteers.
 All profits from exhibitors entry fees are returned to the community through the provision and on-going maintenance of the public mooring buoys.

 A GOOD CITIZEN AND RESPONSIBLE NEIGHBOUR: